All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Hair follicle support: Research suggests it may promote hair growth by stimulating follicle size and reducing follicle regression

 Semaglutide is a GLP-1 receptor agonist that mimics the incretin hormone GLP-1 to reduce appetite, slow gastric emptying, and improve insulin sensitivity.
-It is FDA-approved for weight management (Wegovy) and type 2 diabetes (Ozempic) $1,300-$1,400/mo (brand).
+It's FDA-approved for weight management (Wegovy) and type 2 diabetes (Ozempic) $1,300-$1,400/mo (brand).
+For a complete cost breakdown, see our semaglutide pricing comparison.

 In clinical trials, semaglutide has produced average weight loss of 15 to 17 percent of body weight over 68 weeks .
 It works primarily by making patients feel satisfied with less food, creating a sustained caloric deficit that drives fat loss.